iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 xcode-select --install
 ```

+By default, your home directory might not be shown in your sidebar.
+If you want
+it there, change that in Finder->Preferences.

 ### Linux on PC ###

 If your computer is a PC currently running Windows, you will have to install